Robert Kennicott: Legacy

-Kennicott's body was returned to his family's home in Illinois nearly circumnavigating the globe over the course of a year, being enclosed in a metal canister and shipped to Russia and Japan rather than sent back on undeveloped trails through Canada.
-Meanwhile, Secretary of State William H. Seward purchased Alaska from Russia with a treaty signed on March 30, 1867.

 To commemorate his efforts on behalf of science, Kennicott Glacier, Kennicott Valley, MV Kennicott, and the Kennicott River were named after him.
 The town of Kennecott, famous for rich copper mines, was named for its proximity to the glacier.
 However, the name was slightly misspelled.
 Natural features have retained the original spelling of his name, while the mines and related businesses have continued to use this alternate spelling.